jundalisay/ayus/content/supplements/arth.md

 ---
 title: "Arth Homeo"
-# date: 2022-04-17T11:22:16+06:00
-description : "Relieves joint pains"
+description : "Relieves joint pains by reducing inflammation and the acidity of the blood"
 type: "menu"
-# cost: "Php 125"
-# costdef: "1 point = 1 value of 1 kilo NFA rice via [the Pantrypoints system](https://pantrypoints.com)"
-cta: "Contact us to Inquire"
-# first image will be shown in the product page
+cta: "To inquire, message us below or call Jose at 0975 908 9984"
-image: "/graphics/ayusarth.jpg"
+image: "/h/arth.png"
 images:
-  - image: "/graphics/ayusarth.jpg"
+  - image: "/h/arth.png"
 ---

 ## Active Ingredients